 - If you haven't made any changes to the configuration file, exit the editor with CTRL + X. If you have changed the configuration file, save your changes by pressing CTRL + X, then hit the "Y" key and press enter.

-- Then set the required permissions for the web interface directories by executing the command
+- Now assign the required owner permissions for the webinterface directory to the web server user with the command

 - Now you need to add the IP address of your root server or VPS/vServer running the TeamSpeak 3 web interface to the file named "query_ip_whitelist.txt" in the directory of your TeamSpeak 3 server.
 If the TeamSpeak 3 server is running on the same server as the web server for the web interface, you can open this file directly with the nano editor.
 If you have installed your TeamSpeak 3 server using my tutorial, then the command is